The Community Foundation for Southeast Michigan: Driving Regional Opportunity

 Surabhi Pandit is a senior program officer with the Community Foundation and takes personal pride in the work they do.
 “We are often the first funder at the table; our grants really help organizations take their work to the next level.”

 Surabhi cites their work across a broad spectrum of initiatives, from the arts, civic life, education, health, human services, immigrant and refugee issues and youth development and leadership.

 The collaboration with the SME Education Foundation proved to be a very good fit.
 “We discussed opportunities with the Foundation several times.
 We’re interested in the ‘why’ and ‘where’; the sustainability of a project or initiative.”
 Surabhi notes.
-“The SME PRIME school model made sense to us.
+“The SME PRIME school model made sense to us."

 “I think the SME Education Foundation is an organization working within its expertise to improve access and opportunity to youth in our region,” Surabhi said.
 “Through the SME PRIME program, there are opportunities for students to have experiences they might not have had otherwise.”

 We rely on our partners to help us build the future of the manufacturing workforce — and of manufacturing itself — through investment in our SME PRIME schools.
-Contact us to find out how you can help.

 Learn More about SME PRIME